The Oscar Wilde Temple is a space of sanctuary and celebration.

 The project considered how older LGBTQI+ people have struggled to have their sexual identity valued and accepted.
 Participants reflected on their positive success stories and ‘what got me through’, whether a person, an experience, a thing or a thought, remembering any act of kindness that helped them on their path.

-The workshops were closed sessions, culminating in an optional public sharing at the end of the month–long programme.
+The workshops were closed sessions, culminating in a public sharing at the end of the month–long programme.

 Author and editor Luke Turner in conversation with journalist and writer Paul Flynn